Drug-induced QT prolongation: Risk factors

 Although it is difficult to predict which individuals will be affected from drug-induced long QT syndrome, there are general risk factors that can be associated with the use of certain medications.

 Generally, as the dose of a drug increases, the risk of QT prolongation increases as well.
 In addition, factors such as rapid infusion, concurrent use of more than one drug known to prolong QT interval, diuretic treatment, electrolyte derangements (hypokalemia, hypomagnesemia, or hypocalcemia), advanced age, bradyarrhythmias, and female sex have all been shown to be risk factors for developing drug-induced QT prolongation.
 TdP has been shown to occur up to three times more often in female patients compared with males, likely as a result of post-pubertal hormonal influence on cardiac ion channels.
 The QTc interval is longer in females, as well as having a stronger response to IKr-blocking agents.
 In males, the presence of testosterone upregulates IKr channels and therefore decreases QT interval.
 Stated otherwise, estrogens prolong the QT interval, while androgens shorten it and decrease the response to IKr-blocking agents.

 Structural heart disease, such as heart failure, myocardial infarction, and left ventricular hypertrophy, are also risk factors.
 Diuretic-induced hypokalemia and/or hypomagnesemia taken for heart failure can induce proarrthymia.
 The ischemia that results from myocardial infarctions also induce QT prolongation.

 Drugs that cause QT prolongation

-The main groups of drugs that can cause QT prolongation are antiarrhythmic medications, psychiatric medications, and antibiotics.
-Other drugs include antivirals and antifungals.
+The main groups of drugs that can cause QT prolongation are antiarrhythmic medications, psychiatric medications, and antibiotics along with other drugs like antivirals and antifungals.
+However, the risk of TdP from these medications vary, and are often stratified by their known risk, possible risk, or conditional risk.
+The FDA provides guidance on QTc prescription drug labeling.